Thrifted decor and a wood board combine to create this stunning wood corbel farmhouse shelf!

-I’m excited to share the super easy steps to create this shelf, but first I wanted to let you know that I’m part of a fun little blog hop with 18 other bloggers, where we’re all sharing tons of interesting ways to use thrifted items in our decor.
+I’m excited to share the super easy steps to create this shelf, but first I wanted to let you know that I’m part of a fun little blog hop hosted by Kendra of Joy in Our Home.
+Myself and 18 other bloggers are sharing tons of interesting ways to use thrifted items in our decor.
 Be sure to check out their ideas at the end of the post!

 Tools & Materials